aka: Bond One Liners

 - In MoBrosStudios' Candace Opens an Interdimensional Portal, the RED Spy delivers one after saving Isabella from the BLU Spy.

-Go to hell.
-And take your cheap jokes
+RED Spy: Go to hell.
+And take your cheap jokes with you.

 - Happens Once an Episode in WWE Slam City.